-- There is no separate College application procedure for any of the scholarships listed below.
+- There is no separate College application procedure for any of the scholarships listed.

-- Applicants, whether internal or external, should apply to the University under the standard procedures for graduate degrees.
+- All applicants should apply to the University under the standard procedures for graduate degrees.

-- All applicants will be considered for Clarendon awards.
+- Applicants who apply by the January deadline for their chosen course will automatically be considered for Clarendon awards.

-- Students applying for RCUK graduate funding may also be considered for a Wolfson partnered RCUK award.
-Preference will be given to applicants who have listed Wolfson as their first-choice College when two (or more) candidates are of equal academic merit.
+- Students applying for RCUK (Research Council UK) graduate funding may also be considered for a Wolfson-partnered RCUK award.
+Preference will be given to applicants who have listed Wolfson as their first-choice college when two (or more) candidates are of equal academic merit.